asterics/cmd-protocol-v3/README.md

 All triggers can have a timeout value, which resets the current state and starts evaluating a trigger type from the beginning.

+### Trigger States

+A Trigger type is implemented as a class and maintains it's own state.
+The states can be one of the following:

+* STARTED: Trigger object waits for key input to be evaluated
+* CANCELLED: Input evaluation went into timeout
+* FIRED: The Trigger object has had a valid combination of the required key inputs within the defined timeout time span.
+* NEXT: The Trigger object has had a valid combination of the required key inputs and is cascaded with a subsequent Trigger object which does further processing of key inputs now.

 ### Example Configuration

 ```python